agisga/grpSLOPE/README.md

 ## Installation

 The latest stable version of `grpSLOPE` can be installed from CRAN (The Comprehensive R Archive Network).
-Just open an R session an do:
+Just open an R session and do:

 ```R
 install.packages("grpSLOPE")